Hitting a New High Review: Story, Cast, Rating & Final Verdict

 Is Hitting a New High (1937) worth watching?
 According to our cinematic analysis, the film stands as a AVERAGE with a verified audience rating of 5.2/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Comedy.

-The success of any Comedy is often anchored by its ensemble, and Hitting a New High features a noteworthy lineup led by Lily Pons .
-Supported by the likes of Jack Oakie and Edward Everett Horton , the performances bring a palpable realism to the scripted words.
+The performances in Hitting a New High are led by Lily Pons .
+The supporting cast, including Jack Oakie and Edward Everett Horton , provides the necessary layers to the central narrative.

 Story & Plot Summary: Hitting a New High

-Quick Plot Summary: Hitting a New High is a Comedy, Music, Romance film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1937, Hitting a New High is a Comedy, Music, Romance film directed by Raoul Walsh.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving Lily Pons.

 Ending Explained: Hitting a New High

-The final moments of Hitting a New High reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Hitting a New High reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Hitting a New High?